colugo/docs.jargon.sh/pages/language.md

 Person
 ```

-You can also create a class that is a sub-Class of another Class.
+You can also create a class that is a sub-Class of another Class, by adding ':' and the super-Class name.

 A sub-Class will have all the Properties of it's parent Class.

 ```jargon